 Synthetic opioids can be synthesized entirely through chemical precursors, making it easier for drug cartels to produce.

-The CDC estimates that fentanyl can be up to 50 times more potent than heroin and 100 times more potent than morphine.
+The CDC estimates that fentanyl can be up to than heroin and 100 times more potent than morphine.
 Its potency allows for traffickers to smuggle smaller amounts of it into the United States and then dilute or “cut” it into smaller batches.
 It also means they can cut it into other drugs.

 “This is an opportunity to understand the epidemic more closely,” said Traci Green, PhD, an associate professor of emergency medicine at Boston University.
 “What we’re seeing is a challenge that’s really defined by the drug supply.
 We need to understand the impact of... how [synthetic opioids] are impacting people’s exposure, intentional or unintentional.”